gPatstat/foCCA/README.md

 ⚙️ Commands for importing the useful functions in R:

-source("foCCA.fd.R")
+source("foCCA.fd.R") <br>

-source("foCCA.scores.R")
+source("foCCA.scores.R") <br>

-source("foCCA.CV.R")
+source("foCCA.CV.R") <br>

-source("foCCA.confmat.R")
+source("foCCA.confmat.R")<br>

-foCCA.fd() : it performs foCCA on a set of functions, given their corresponding levels. foCCA.scores() : computes the scores for new functions, given a trained foCCA dimensionality reduction, namely once selected the canonical directions from a training set. foCCA.CV(): it performs k-fold cross validation to select the smoothing penalization parameters (λ1 and λ2). foCCA.confmat(): it computes the k-fold confusion matrix using the trained foCCA scores and the _nearest centroid classifier_.
+foCCA.fd() : it performs foCCA on a set of functions, given their corresponding levels.<br>
+foCCA.scores() : computes the scores for new functions, given a trained foCCA dimensionality reduction, namely once selected the canonical directions from a training set.<br>
+foCCA.CV(): it performs k-fold cross validation to select the smoothing penalization parameters (λ1 and λ2).<br>
+foCCA.confmat(): it computes the k-fold confusion matrix using the trained foCCA scores and the _nearest centroid classifier_.<br>

 📖 Analogous functions for the state-of-the-art dimensionality reduction methods: source("pca_scores.R")